MadMatt34/ha-freebox-caller-id/README.md

 ## ⚙️ Configuration Options

-You can adjust the polling interval at any time:
+You can adjust some settings at any time:
 1. Go to **Settings** > **Devices & Services**.
 2. On the **Freebox Caller ID** card, click **Configure**.
+3. Change the settings:
-3. Choose the scan frequency (between 1 and 60 seconds; 2 seconds recommended) and save.
+   - Polling frequency : **Scan interval** (between 1 and 60 seconds; 2 seconds recommended and as default)
+   - Active ring timeout : **Maximum ringing duration** (between 1 and 180 seconds; 45 seconds as default)
+4. Save.
 The integration will reload automatically.

 ---